Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Discussion and Conclusion

+Our results demonstrate practical feasibility of the idea, but further improvements would help make it a routine part of the Bayesian ML development pipeline.
+Promising directions for improving the model-independent algorithm include: (1) more careful analysis of the moment and discrepancy measure choices, possibly building on the existing work done for approximate Bayesian computation, (2) automatic choice of good parameterization for the hyperparameter space, possibly along the lines of \citet{gorinova2019automatic}, to support generic probabilistic programs, (3) better empirical estimators for the gradients \citep{mohamed2019monte} to reduce optimization noise, (4) support for discrete hyperparameters, and (5) better means for identifying failure modes without relying on external validation or theoretical analysis.

-The work was supported by Academy of Finland, under grant 1313125, as well as the Finnish Center for Artificial Intelligence (FCAI), a Flagship of the Academy of Finland.
+\acks{The work was supported by Academy of Finland, under grant 1313125, as well as the Finnish Center for Artificial Intelligence (FCAI), a Flagship of the Academy of Finland.
 We also thank the Finnish Grid and Cloud Infrastructure (urn:nbn:fi:research-infras-2016072533) for providing computational resources.

-We thank Helge Langseth, Heri Ramampiaro (NTNU/Trondheim) and Ant\'onio G\'ois (Unbabel/NYU) for useful discussions and critical review of the publication.
+We also thank Norwegian Open AI Lab - NTNU for the support with computational resources and funding.
+We thank Helge Langseth, Heri Ramampiaro (NTNU/Trondheim) and Ant\'onio G\'ois (MILA) for useful discussions and critical review of the publication.}